FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 ## Training the Neural Network

+We will be using a the [ResNet CNN](https://www.mathworks.com/help/deeplearning/ref/resnet18.html), which was pretrained. on more than a million images from the ImageNet database.
+Basically, this is a generic CNN that has been trained to "see," and we retrain the last layer of the network to find differences in the Spectrograms.

 Please open the notebook `TrainingResNet` in the folder `02_Training`.
 (See the previous set for an example of how to run a Jupiter Notebook.)

 ### Start the Notebook running